biolab/orange-web2/public/blog/2019-1-how-to-abuse-p-values-in-correlations/how-to-abuse-p-values-in-correlations.md

 If so, why do we have the Correlation widget at all if it’s results are unpublishable?
 We can use it to find highly correlated pairs in a data sample.
 But we can’t just attach p-values to them and publish them.
 By finding these pairs (with assistance of Correlation widget) we just formulate hypotheses.
 This is only step 1 of the enshrined NHST procedure.
 We can’t skip the other two: the next step is to collect some new data (existing data won’t do!) and then use it to test the hypotheses (step 3).

-Following this procedure doesn’t save us from {{< link_new url="https://en.wikipedia.org/wiki/Data_dredging" name="data dredging">}}.
+Following this procedure doesn’t save us from <LinkNew url="https://en.wikipedia.org/wiki/Data_dredging" name="data dredging"/>.
 There are still plenty of ways to cheat.
 It is the most tempting to select the first 100 most correlated pairs (or, actually, any 100 pairs), (re)compute correlations on some new data and publish the top 5 % of these pairs.
 The official solution for this is a patchwork of various corrections for multiple hypotheses testing, but… Well, they don’t work, but we should say no more here.
 You know, Christmas ceasefire.